-In October 2002, we entered into a collaboration with GlaxoSmithKline, to discover and develop novel therapeutics in the areas of vascular biology, inflammatory disease and oncology.
+In October 2002, we entered into a collaboration with GlaxoSmithKline to discover and develop novel therapeutics in the areas of vascular biology, inflammatory disease and oncology.
 As part of the collaboration, we entered into a loan and security agreement with GlaxoSmithKline, pursuant to which we borrowed \$85.0 million for use in our efforts under the collaboration.
 The loan bears interest at a rate of 4.0% per annum and is secured by certain intellectual property, technology and equipment created or utilized pursuant to the collaboration.
-Principal and accrued interest under the loan becomes due in three annual installments, beginning on October 27, 2009.
-Repayment of all or any of the amounts advanced to us under this agreement may, at our election, be in the form of our common stock at fair market value, subject to certain conditions.
-As of March 31, 2009, the aggregate principal and interest outstanding under our GlaxoSmithKline loan was \$103.1 million.
+As of March 31, 2010, the aggregate principal and interest outstanding under our GlaxoSmithKline loan was \$71.4 million, after giving effect to a cash payment we made to GlaxoSmithKline of \$34.7 million on October 27, 2009 for the first of three annual installments of principal and accrued interest due under the loan.
+The second and third installments of principal and accrued interest under the loan are due on October 27, 2010 and October 27, 2011, respectively.
+Repayment of all or any of the amounts advanced to us under the loan agreement may, at our election, be made in the form of our common stock at fair market value, subject to certain conditions, or cash.
 Following the conclusion on October 27, 2008 of the development term under our collaboration with GlaxoSmithKline, we are no longer eligible to receive selection milestone payments from GlaxoSmithKline to credit against outstanding loan amounts, and in the event the market price for our common stock is depressed, we may not be able to repay the loan in full using shares of our common stock due to restrictions in the agreement on the number of shares we may issue.
 In addition, the issuance of shares of our common stock to repay the loan may result in significant dilution to our stockholders.
-As a result, we may need to obtain additional funding, including from funds available under the Facility Agreement with the Deerfield Entities, to satisfy our repayment obligations, including the payment that is due on October 27, 2009.
-There can be no assurance that we will have sufficient funds to repay amounts outstanding under the loan when due or that we will satisfy the conditions to our ability to repay the loan in shares of our common stock.
+As a result, we may need to obtain additional funding to satisfy our repayment obligations.
+There can be no assurance that we will have sufficient funds to repay amounts outstanding under the loan when due or that we will satisfy